-The Task Force believes that MOFD should review its policy of appointing Directors to replace retiring directors, especially near the end of a Director's term as in the case of Director Wilson.
-The very nature of a small, specialized district gives the incumbent a huge advantage; earned or not.
-Of the 12 men who have served as MOFD directors, 5 came in as original directors (not elected) and 4 were appointed replacements.
-The public has only chosen three of all the directors in the 15 year history of MOFD.
-Lastly, the Task Force does note that 12 members of the community have held a directorship of MOFD since its inception, out of a possible number of 24, so the average Director has served two terms which seems appropriate.
+The Task Force recommends MOFD review its policy of appointing replacements for retiring directors, especially near the end of a director's term, as in the case of Director Wilson.
+The very nature of a small, specialized district gives the incumbent a significant advantage.
+Of the 12 people who have served as MOFD directors, 5 came in as original directors (not elected) and 4 were appointed replacements.
+The public has only chosen three of all the directors in the 15-year history of MOFD.
+Lastly, the Task Force notes that including the two new presumptive directors joining in November 2012, 14 members of the community have held a directorship of MOFD since its inception, out of a possible number of 27, so the average Director has served two terms which seems appropriate.

-Further note: On March 21, 2012, the reduced Board of three directors decided to forego replacing-by-appointment the two positions opened by simultaneous resignation of two directors in February.
-Instead they will wait seven months until the voters can choose replacements at the next general election.
-The Task Force applauds this action especially since it adds an extra burden on the three remaining directors.
+Further note: On March 21, 2012, the reduced board of three directors decided to forego replacing-by-appointment the two positions opened by simultaneous resignation of two directors in February.
+Instead they chose to wait seven months until the voters could choose replacements at the next general election.
+The Task Force applauds this action that the three remaining directors took even though it added an extra burden on them.

-Division Representation - While the Directors of MOFD have to be responsive to the needs of the entire District, they are elected by division and not at large.
-Despite this, in the past the Orinda representatives have appeared to ignore individual needs or attributes of their particular divisions, ostensibly for the "betterment" of the whole of MOFD.
-The Task Force believes that this attitude has caused Orinda residents to get less service for more money than they deserve.
+Division Representation - While the directors of MOFD have to be responsive to the needs of the entire District, they are elected by division and not at large.
+Despite this, in the past the Orinda representatives have appeared to ignore individual needs or attributes of their particular divisions, ostensibly for the betterment of the whole of MOFD.
+The Task Force believes that has resulted in Orinda residents receiving less service at a higher cost.

 Examples include:

-- 1) Orinda Ambulance Service For the first decade of operation the Orinda ambulance, one of the keystones of MOFD service vs. the previous ConFire service, was provided by the three firefighters stationed in Orinda's downtown station, number 45.
-When the ambulance was transporting victims to the hospital, this station (which is first responder to twice as many incidents as Orinda's two other stations combined) was empty.
-In the meantime, Moraga's main station had a full time ambulance and a back-up paramedic engine.
-Only 9 (53%) of MOFD's 17 firefighters were stationed in Orinda while Orinda taxpayers were providing up to 63% of the District's property tax revenue. - 2) Response Times Only 61% of Orinda's code-3 (critical) emergencies are responded to within the 6 minute guideline set by the industry and adopted by MOFD.
-This compares to a 75% compliance rate for Moraga.
-The Sleepy Hollow / Orinda Downs neighborhood, home to close to 10% of Orinda's population, has close to a zero percent compliance rate.
-To the best of the Task Force's knowledge this non-compliance issue is never discussed by the MOFD Board including Orinda's representatives. - 3) Property tax allocation Orinda's taxpayers are currently paying 64% of the District's property tax revenue but only being served by 58% of the District's personnel.
-This \$1 million discrepancy has been in existence since the District was formed but it has worsened over time.
-The District, including the representatives of Orinda's taxpayers, has gone to extraordinary lengths to "explain away" this inequity.
-While this might "slightly" benefit the district as a whole (allow it to retain the benefits of Orinda's expanding tax base (128% increase in 14 years) and not constrain it to Moraga's tax base increase (99% increase over the same 14 years), it has done so to the disbenefit of Orinda's taxpayers; forcing them to pay an ever-expanding percentage of the District's expenses.
-Orinda's representatives should have fought for their taxpayer's rights.
+- 1) Orinda Ambulance Service In the first decade of operation, the Orinda ambulance service, one of the key advantages of MOFD compared to ConFire, was provided by the three firefighters stationed in Orinda's downtown station, number 45.
+When the ambulance was transporting victims to a hospital, this station (which is first responder to twice as many incidents as Orinda's two other stations combined) was empty.
+In the meantime, Moraga's main station had a full-time ambulance and a back-up paramedic engine.
+Only nine (53 percent) of MOFD's 17 firefighters were stationed in Orinda while Orinda taxpayers were providing up to 63 percent of the District's property tax revenue. - 2) Response Times Only 61 percent of Orinda's code-3 (critical) emergencies are answered within the six-minute industry guideline adopted by MOFD.
+This compares to a 75 percent compliance rate for Moraga.
+The Sleepy Hollow / Orinda Downs neighborhood, home to about 10 percent of Orinda's population, has close to a zero percent compliance rate.
+To the best of the Task Force's knowledge, this non-compliance issue has never been addressed by the MOFD board, including Orinda's representatives. - 3) Property tax allocation Orinda's taxpayers are currently providing 64 percent of the District's property tax revenue, but are only being served by 58 percent of the District's personnel.
+This \$1 million mismatch has existed since the District was formed and has widened over time.
+As detailed in Section V of this report, the District, including the representatives of Orinda's taxpayers, has gone to extraordinary lengths to try to explain away this inequity.
+The Task Force believes that Orinda's representatives should have approached this issue with a more open mind and better represented their taxpayers' rights.